 The doctor will likely begin this diagnostic process by asking you about your medical history and conducting a physical exam to check for enlarged ovaries or signs of abdominal fluid.
 Based on what the doctor finds, they may send the patient to meet with a gynecologic oncologist.
-This specialist will use imaging tests, like ultrasounds, CT scans, X-rays, MRIs, and PET scans to check for signs of tumors and spreading of any cancer that is located.
+This specialist will use imaging tests, like ultrasounds, CT scans, X-rays, MRIs, and PET scans, to check for signs of cancerous tumors and the spreading of any cancer that is found.

-The fact that symptoms manifest later—and often go unrecognized—do the patient a great disservice, as ovarian cancer is most successfully treated in early stages, before the disease has migrated beyond the ovary.
+The fact that symptoms manifest later—and often go unrecognized—do the patient a great disservice, as ovarian cancer is most successfully treated in the early stages before the disease has migrated beyond the ovary.

 Stages of ovarian cancer are classified according to three factors, according to the American Cancer Society:

-- Spread to nearby lymph nodes (N) – Acknowledges spreading of the cancer to the lymph nodes either in the pelvic region or around the aorta
+- Spread to nearby lymph nodes (N)– Acknowledges spreading of cancer to the lymph nodes either in the pelvic region or around the aorta

-- Metastasis (spreading) to distant sites (M) – Acknowledges spreading of cancer to fluid surrounding the lungs, referred to as malignant pleural effusion, or to other distant organs, like bones or the liver
+- Metastasis (spreading) to distant sites (M)– Acknowledges spreading of cancer to the fluid surrounding the lungs, referred to as malignant pleural effusion, or to other distant organs, like bones or the liver

 The stage of a patient’s ovarian cancer plays an important role in determining how much cancer is present in the body and making a prognosis about responses to treatment.